wesleydatavant/datascience/docs/index.md

 layout: default
 ---

-# Deka
+# Data Science

-Deka is a project that builds optimum stock cutting patterns for manufacturers
+A python repository containing data science notebooks and algorithms

-Visit the [github repo](https://github.com/wesleybeckner/deka) to access all materials and code for this project
+Visit the [github repo](https://github.com/wesleybeckner/deka) to access all materials and code